Pelvic Floor & Your Core: 6 Things Every Woman Must Know

 As you are performing your kegels, you may notice that you feel your deep abdominal muscles contracting simultaneously with your pelvic floor muscles.
 This is because your pelvic floor and core are so closely connected.
 You may notice your belly button move, waist narrow, or abdominal muscles tense during kegel exercises.
 Your deep abdominals (transverse abdominis), pelvic floor muscles, and deep spinal muscles are all designed to work together to provide internal support and stability for your torso.
 That’s why core-conditioning programs that strengthen the pelvic floor simultaneously with the deep abdominals are such powerful core stabilization techniques.

-- Walk as often as possible, but avoid the treadmill.
+• Walk as often as possible, but avoid the treadmill.
 Leisurely walking is a great way to stay active while you retrain your core and pelvic floor.
-You need to be cautious, however because studies show that the treadmill can actually do more harm than good for women with pelvic floor issues.
+It would be best if you were cautious, however, because studies show that the treadmill can actually do more harm than good for women with pelvic floor issues.
 Walking correctly means you engage your glutes to move your body forward.
-On a treadmill because the belt is moving toward you, you are not able to fully engage your glutes to move your body forward.
-Instead, you are lifting your leg and fall forward.
+On a treadmill, because the belt is moving toward you, you cannot fully engage your glutes to move your body forward.
+Instead, you are lifting your leg and falling forward.
 This weakens your pelvic strength.

 The most common posture issues for moms include:

-- Posterior Pelvic Tilt (butt tucked too far under): Restore proper posture by positioning your pelvis to a neutral position and foam rolling and and stretching tight hamstrings.
+• Posterior Pelvic Tilt (butt tucked too far under): Restore proper posture by positioning your pelvis to a neutral position and foam rolling and stretching tight hamstrings.

 Not sure where to begin?
 Learn more about Mom Tummy Rehab to get started on Reconnecting, Retraining, and Rebuilding your core and pelvic floor today!